silveredgold/beta-censoring/docs/content/performance.md

 ### Checking Server Performance

-The Beta Censoring server includes a basic web dashbaord to give a rough idea of the performance of the server.
+The Beta Censoring server includes a basic web dashboard to give a rough idea of the performance of the server.
 To check it, just open your browser and navigate to [`http://beta-censoring.local:2382/`](http://beta-censoring.local:2382/) and you should see a simple status panel to check the details of your server.
 Click the Performance tab to view a quick summary of performance metrics.

 > If that URL doesn't work, try directly navigating to the server URL.
 For example, that would be [`http://localhost:2382`](http://localhost:2382) on the PC you're running the server on.